Smith’s Saddle Butte Ranch Annual Bull Sale

 Location: Harding County Stockgrowers Pavilion – Buffalo, South Dakota

 Reported by: Tanner Hewitt

-The sale was a family affair with a wonderful hot lunch of chili and desserts being served by family members, and the auctioneering being done by Rebecca's father, Paul.
+The sale was a family affair with a wonderful hot lunch being served by Rebecca’s sister, Angela and the auctioneering being done by Rebecca’s father, Paul.

 Call Travis anytime to talk about improving your herd and your bottom dollar with bulls that earn their keep on the ranch.

 Start a dialogue, stay on topic and be civil.

 If you don't follow the rules, your comment may be deleted.